zionsg/getmail/README.md

                 // Target iframe in mailbox
                 UI.context('#message-content', () => {
-                    // I.see is critical in ensuring that I.getText is done AFTER the email is loaded
+                    // I.see is critical to ensure that I.getText is done AFTER the email is loaded
                     // hence use of hint text to check if email body has loaded I.see(mailBodyHintText)